Aljgutier/react_flask/README.md

 The Dockerfile is based on a multistage build with two build steps.
 * the first build step copies the react_client to the container and builds the client
-* the second build, copies the client build artifacts from the first step, to the second step.
+* the second build step, copies the client build artifacts from the first step, to the second step.

 The second build step works as follows
-*  Set `./client` as the working directory and within the working directory create the `api` directory (`./client/api`)
+*  set `./client` as the working directory and within the working directory create the `api` directory (`./client/api`)
-*  Copy the static client artifacts to the `build` directory (`./client/build`)
+*  copy the static client artifacts to the `build` directory (`./client/build`)
-*  Copy the API artifacts and pip install the packages in `regauirements.txt`
+*  copy the API artifacts and pip install the packages in `regauirements.txt`
-*  Set environment variables
+*  xet environment variables
-*  Expose the port 3000 so that the client is accessible as an externally accessible port.
+*  expose the container port 3000 so that the client is accessible as an externally accessible port.
-*  Change the working directory to client/api
+*  change the working directory to client/api
-*  Start the Flask server with Gunicorn - recall that Flask will serve the client static files and API calls to `/api/data` route
+*  start the Flask server with Gunicorn - Flask will serve the client static files and API calls to `/api/data` route

 Build the container.